Scott McLaughlin: 2025

 McLaughlin crashed during the pace laps prior to the start of the 2025 Indianapolis 500.

+2026

+McLaughlin got poles at St. Petersburg, Milwaukee 1, and Laguna Seca, where he won at Laguna Seca.

 Personal life

 McLaughlin is married to Karly Paone, a schoolteacher from Long Island.
 The two met by chance in 2016 in Las Vegas when McLaughlin made the trip to help a fellow racer competing in an international karting tournament.
 Paone moved to Australia with McLaughlin in 2018 and the two were married in 2020.
 After McLaughlin moved from Supercars to the IndyCar Series he and Karly relocated to North Carolina to be closer to Team Penske's headquarters.

 McLaughlin has two dogs, one named Chase and the other named Luna.
 He began watching American team sports after he met his wife and is a fan of the New York Mets, New York Knicks, and Carolina Panthers.

-On October 10, 2024, his wife Karly gave birth to Lucy Violet McLaughlin.
+On October 10, 2024, McLaughlin's wife Karly gave birth to Lucy Violet McLaughlin.

 On April 29, 2025, McLaughlin announced via his social media his naturalization as an American citizen.